 UD’s IT Research Computing team maintains several community clusters, co-owned by faculty members or groups.
 DSI owns a number of nodes on the most recently deployed “Caviness” cluster and will also have access to the new DARWIN cluster when it is available.
-UD Faculty members can buy into these systems themselves or request access to the DSI owned nodes for their research groups through DSI.
+UD Faculty members can request access to the DSI owned nodes for their research groups through DSI.

 DSI Sponsored Compute Resources